 - It is strongly recommended that all material be requested in advance of your visit, including material that was previously open access – request online here.

 - Regular cleaning during the day of the spaces/equipment used, and deep cleaning overnight.

 - Limited scanning and computer access.

-- The Digital Library on Demand service will still remain operational; researchers can request digital copies of material via this online form for a small fee.
+- The Digital Library on Demand service is operational; researchers unable to visit the library can request digital copies of material via this online form for a small fee.

 Is the BFI Mediatheque open?

 The BFI Mediatheque is open Tuesday – Sunday 12:00-17:30 by appointment only

 - Pre-booking is essential online, for timed entry during one of two sessions.
 Session 1 will run 12:00 – 14:30, session 2 will run 15:00 – 17:30.